 - Camels have a lot of special structural adaptations, which helps them to survive in the hard conditions of the desert.

-- They have the ability to tolerate the climate of the desert and that is why camels live in the desert.
+- They can tolerate the climate of the desert and that is why camels live in the desert.

 Where Do Bactrian Camels Live